Dhaka Reporters Unity

 Dhaka Reporters Unity (ঢাকা রিপোর্টার্স ইউনিটি) is the largest professional body of working reporters based in Segunbagicha, Dhaka, Bangladesh, representing all newspapers, electronic media and news organizations.
 Abu Saleh Akon is the President and Mynul Hasan Sohel is the General Secretary of Dhaka Reporters Unity.

 History

 Dhaka Reporters Unity was established in 1995 and included reporters from both print, electronic media and new organization.
 The organization has 1800 members.
-It provide insurance for its members.
-The auditorium at the headquarters of Dhaka Reporters Unity is named after Sagar Sarowar and Meherun Runi.
+It provides insurance for its members.
+The auditorium at the headquarters of Dhaka Reporters Unity is named after Sagar Sarowar and Meherun Runi, two journalists murdered in 2012.

 In March 2025, the Dhaka Reporters Unity was attacked by a group of people led by an employee of the Karatoa Courier Service.

 Activity

 The DRU that enters its 26th year organizes discourses, training programmes, workshops and intends to take some more specific and custom-made projects to enhance the professional expertise of the members.
 DRU launched the professional newsletter, ‘Reporters Voice’, to highlight activities in Bangladesh journalism and act as a springboard for debate and dissemination of activities related to the profession.
 DRU offers several awards each year for excellence in reporting in various fields of reporting.
 Best report winner getting finance support, certificate and crest.